Blog

 4. Mental and physical wellbeing

-One of the first changes you should make is to go paperless.
-With almost all work and transactions taking place online today – from customer support to signing a commercial proposal template – there’s very little need for businesses to use masses of paper.
-What’s more, printing can produce needless waste.
+One of the simplest sustainable practices you can implement is to go paperless.
+With almost all work related transactions taking place online today – from customer support to signing a management agreement or using a commercial proposal template – there’s little need for businesses to use masses of paper.

 2. Create an eco-friendly culture

-You could also introduce challenges among your employees and the users of your coworking space.
-For example, you could hand out vouchers to people who don’t use disposable coffee cups for a month.
+For example, you could hand out vouchers to those who don’t use disposable coffee cups for a month.

 3. Build a natural environment